PlayCover/PlayBook/PlayBook/src/getting_started/download_ipa.md

 Some apps that contain logins like Genshin Impact will require additional steps to work.
 You can find the instructions in [Troubleshoot App Login Issues](./troubleshoot_login.md).

 >__Note__: Not all apps are supported.
 If you run into issues not covered in this documentation you can ask for help on the [_PlayCover Discord Server_](https://discord.gg/rMv5qxGTGC).

+## Updating

+To update an app, you can add it to the **App Library** the same way as you first installed it, either by clicking the 'Add app' button to select the `.ipa` file in Finder, or drag and drop it into PlayCover.
+The new version of the app will replace the old one while keeping all your logins.

 ###### This information is up-to-date as of PlayCover `2.0.2`